Wisdom True and False

 Nothing we are presenting here should be construed as an objection to legitimate preaching, teaching, or witnessing.
 Still, in witnessing to the lost, you must seek divine wisdom on how much to say.
 If you encounter hostility, the best course is to back down and go away.
 Jesus strongly counseled us never to cast our pearls before swine, lest they become enraged and attack us (Matt.
 7:6).
 To unnecessarily put ourselves at risk of persecution serves no good purpose.

 When people write to my website just to argue with me, I usually do not reply.
-I feel that life is too short to spend it debating issues with people who are firmly entrenched in their own thinking.
-The only people worth engaging in discussion are those truly open to changing their minds.
+Thoughtful critiques seeking truth or comments intended to help me make improvments are one thing.
+Rigid opposition to a truly Biblical perspective is another, and I feel that life is too short to spend it debating issues with people who are firmly entrenched in such thinking.
+In matters of philosophy or religion, the only people worth engaging in discussion are those truly willing to learn something new.

-How do you measure a person’s willingness to learn something new?
+How can you tell whether this willingness lies in a person’s heart?
 You must be careful not to confuse a willingness to learn with a willingness to talk.
 Many talkative people, eager to fill your ears with a stream of words, have self-seeking motives.
 When you knock on doors while canvassing a neighborhood, you can expect a variety of outcomes.
 Most who answer will be unfriendly or indifferent to the gospel.
 Yet even among these, some will see you as a good target for their pent-up feelings.
 Two cases are most common.

 1. A person full of self-pity arising from failure or tragedy may pour out his feelings upon you in the hope that you will show concern, perhaps even love.
 But he does not really want any feedback suggesting that he needs to make changes in his lifestyle.
 He views the gospel as irrelevant or even as offensive.
 The best course in dealing with someone who only wants emotional support is indeed to show concern and love, but at the same time to insist that all solutions to life’s problems lie in submission to God’s will.
 You should state the gospel, describe Jesus as the great problem solver, and then, if the person seems deaf to the gospel, graciously terminate the conversation.

 2. Not infrequently in witnessing, you will meet someone with a grudge against God because of adversities he has suffered, or against religion because of the hypocrisy of some people professing to be religious, or against Bible believers because he sees them as barriers to social progress.
 He may not be overtly hostile.
 On the contrary, he may view the witnessing believer as someone he can recruit to his side.
 Never enter into discussion with such a person.
 Cut off the conversation as quickly as possible.
 Why?
 By attacking God and the work of God he is committing sin.
 You dare not encourage him to continue.
 It is best both for his protection and yours—his from sin and yours from the temptation to doubt God—to disengage yourself from all his ranting.
-Go away nicely, but go away.
+Unless the Holy Spirit clearly leads you to give a response challenging his unbelief, go away nicely, but go away.
+Of course, you may give him a tract or other Christian literature.
+Also, you may leave information about your church or about websites that present a Christian worldview.
+At a later moment in his life, he may find this information very helpful.

 3. If I find myself in disagreement with another person, do I make false or exaggerated statements to enhance my position?
 Or am I scrupulously truthful?